boppreh/cloud_backup_script/README.md

 A bash script that uploads local files to a cloud backup.
 Minimal dependencies, maximum data-integrity paranoia, and good performance.
 Intended for files that don't change, like photos and videos, and therefore should be safer than solutions that try to merge changes.

-Uses rsync and other simple Linux tools (available on Windows via [Git Bash](https://gitforwindows.org/)), and connects to the remote machine with simple SSH commands (tested on [Hetzner Storage Box](https://www.hetzner.com/storage/storage-box)).
+Uses rsync and other common Linux tools (available on Windows via [Git Bash](https://gitforwindows.org/)), and connects to the remote machine with simple SSH commands suitable for restricted shells (tested on [Hetzner Storage Box](https://www.hetzner.com/storage/storage-box)).

 Runs are reported to [healthchecks.io](https://healthchecks.io), so that you get email alerts if any errors happen or if the script doesn't run on schedule.